HISTORIC PROP 13

 WHAT IS PROP 13?

 In 1978, California voters approved the People’s Initiative to Limit Property Taxation, or Proposition 13.
 Proposition 13 was the outcome of a revolt of California property owners against the subjective, roller-coaster rides that they had to deal with each year when their property values were assessed.

 Annual property tax increases capped at 2%.

 California state taxes increases require two-thirds vote of the Legislature.

-According to the California State Constitution, all properties, no matter the zoning, are taxed the same.
+The California State Constitution says all properties, no matter the zoning, are taxed the same.

 HISTORY OF PROP 13